Incanus3/notes/Pocitace/elixir/Elizar.md

 	- the `render` functions will be pure and will return "something to be rendered" - either an `HTML` directly (probably rendered by calling some lower-level phoenix rendering logic), or some data structure, which will then be converted into `HTML` (or something else)
 		- the advantage of this is that we could use the same tools to render other kinds of output, e.g. Word, PDF, etc.
 		- another advantage of this approach is that the `View`s (written by less technical staff) would use a more high-level DSLs to build the pages and didn't need to interact with lower-level stuff like HEEX templates and phoenix components
+			- not sure how interactive stuff like forms and data-tables would work in this case though
 	- we will want to take advantage of `LiveView` (which would be really nice, because this allows for much more interactive experience), but then the `View`s can no longer be/provide simple pure functions, instead they will probably be `LiveComponents`
 		- in this case, we'd loose the re-usability of the `View`s for document generation, but gained the interactivity
 		- in this case, the "render view" handler would be a `LiveView` instead of a `Controller`